UNBCTF/writeups/Challenges/2023/cybersci2023/hardware-challenge/hardware-challenge.md

 ### Static Analysis?
 Nah.
 Let's Emulate it!

-There are few ways emulation can be done, however [Cutter](https://github.com/rizinorg/cutter) was used as it was super user-friendly only required a simple installation.
+There are few ways emulation can be done, however, [Cutter](https://github.com/rizinorg/cutter) was used as it was super user-friendly and only required a simple installation.

 [simavr](https://github.com/buserror/simavr) was another tool we tried, but it requires you to build/define custom core for emulation.
 We tried, at first, but Cutter seemed much simpler so we pivoted.